Monthly market commentary for July 2023.

 Global equity markets maintained their upward trajectory in July 2023, bolstered by generally positive economic data, as well as investors’ optimism that the Fed may be able to curb inflation while piloting the economy to a soft landing.
 Emerging markets outperformed developed markets during the month.

 The Pacific ex Japan region was the top performer among developed markets in July, bolstered mainly by strength in Singapore.
 The Nordic countries lagged the overall market due to weakness in Finland.
 Africa led the emerging markets during the month, benefiting from strong performance in South Africa and Senegal.
-The Gulf Cooperation Council (GCC) countries–Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and United Arab Emirates–were the primary laggards among the emerging markets in July, hampered largely by underperformance in Oman.1
+The Gulf Cooperation Council (GCC) countries–Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and United Arab Emirates–were the primary laggards among the emerging markets in July, hampered largely by underperformance in Oman.

-As widely expected, the Fed increased the federal-funds rate by 25 basis points (0.25%) to a range of 5.25%-5.50% at its meeting in late July after pausing in its rate-hiking cycle in June.
+As widely expected, the Fed increased the federal-funds rate by 25 basis points (0.25%) to a range of 5.25%- 5.50% at its meeting in late July after pausing in its rate-hiking cycle in June.
 In a statement announcing the increase, the Federal Open Market Committee (FOMC) reiterated its commitment to reduce inflation to its 2% target rate and commented that it would “adjust the stance of monetary policy as appropriate if risks emerge that could impede the attainment of the Committee’s goals.”
-The FOMC also noted that the members “will take into account a wide range of information, including readings on labor market conditions, inflation pressures and inflation expectations, and financial and international developments.”
+The FOMC also noted that the members “will take into account a wide range of information, including readings on labour market conditions, inflation pressures and inflation expectations, and financial and international developments.”
 At a news conference following the release of the rate-hike announcement, Fed Chair Jerome Powell said, “We can afford to be a little patient, as well as resolute, as we let this unfold.
 We think we’re going to need to hold, certainly, policy at restrictive levels for some time, and we’d be prepared to raise [interest rates] further if we think that’s appropriate.”

 Our perspectives on industry challenges and opportunities.